nim-lang/Nim/doc/destructors.rst

    around the complete routine body.
 2. The produced ``finally`` section is wrapped around the enclosing scope.

-The current implementation follows strategy (2).
-This means that resources are destroyed at the scope exit.
+The current implementation follows strategy (1).
+This means that resources are not destroyed at the scope exit, but at the proc exit.

 ::